 - Release Date

-The axiom “time heals all wounds” becomes an impossibility when faced with Alzheimer’s, as the progressive disease’s victim is almost incapable of remembering time and the events therein.
-It may be one of the only diseases arguably harder for the victim’s friends and family than the victim, since the outsiders are more aware of the inherent deterioration; the victim has the benefit of obliviousness.
-Away From Her deals with Alzheimer’s directly, through the retired married couple Fiona and Grant Anderson (Julie Christie and Gordon Pinsent), now unable to reconcile their lingering wounds because of Fiona’s worsening state.
+The adage “time heals all wounds” becomes an impossibility when faced with Alzheimer’s, as the progressive disease’s victim is almost incapable of remembering time and the events therein.
+It may be one of the only diseases arguably harder for the victim’s friends and family than the victim since the outsiders are more aware of the inherent deterioration.
+The victim has the benefit of obliviousness.
+Away From Her deals with Alzheimer’s directly through the retired married couple Fiona and Grant Anderson (Julie Christie and Gordon Pinsent), who are now unable to reconcile their lingering wounds because of Fiona’s worsening state.

 Grant eventually visits Aubrey’s wife, Marian (Olympia Dukakis), asking if Aubrey could be moved, but later finds himself searching for a way, any way, to make Fiona happy.
 If only to illicit some kind of pleasant recognition from her, he asks Marian to bring Aubrey back to Fiona.
 As we watch Pinsent realize his love for Christie extends beyond jealousy now, we appreciate what frank and endearing performances both actors have given, making the surprising developments between Grant and the otherwise stern Marian equally refreshing and saddening.

-The film holds incredible promise for first-time Canadian writer-director Sarah Polley, who evokes legendary emotional philosopher Ingmar Bergman’s stylistic simplicity and his narrative complexity.
-Normally an actress (see The Sweet Hereafter or Dawn of the Dead (2004)), Polley works with her frequent collaborator and director Atom Egoyan, who takes a producing credit here, to convey a pondering despair.
+The film holds incredible promise for first-time Canadian writer-director Sarah Polley, who evokes legendary emotional philosopher Ingmar Bergman’s stylistic simplicity and emotional complexity.
+Normally an actress (see The Sweet Hereafter or 2004’s Dawn of the Dead), Polley works with her frequent collaborator and director Atom Egoyan, who takes a producing credit here, to convey a pondering despair.
 Having based her screenplay on The Bear Came Over the Mountain by Alice Munro, originally published in the short story collection Hateship, Friendship, Courtship, Loveship, Marriage, we see a great concentration on the space between individuals and the emptiness left inside of them from this disease.

 Shot on wintry landscapes in Canada by cinematographer Luc Montpellier, the best (and most obvious) compositional comparison to Bergman’s material would be Winter Light, a film in which the brightness of the title engulfs its characters in ironic religious angst.
 Polley’s own winter light washes Christie’s character in an overwhelming confusion.
 There’s a scene early on where Fiona is cross-country skiing along a familiar path; she decides to go off the path and quickly finds herself astray, as Alzheimer’s patients often rely on repetition and routine.
 Pushing herself through the woods, she lies down in the snow, resigned to being lost.

-Polley’s deceptively simple direction bodes well for the filmmaker, suggesting her place resides behind the camera, even though her career thus far has been in front of it.
-And while Away From Her certainly contains Bergmanesque qualities, this is not Woody Allen’s Interiors—not an all-out stylistic embrace, rather a sleight influence in tone.
+Polley’s deceptively simple direction suggests her place resides behind the camera, even though her career thus far has been in front of it.
+And while Away From Her certainly contains Bergmanesque qualities, this is not Woody Allen’s Interiors—not an all-out stylistic embrace, but rather a sleight influence in tone.
 Characters seem to converse and evoke delicate emotions with their silence, more so because Christie and Pinsent offer two of the most substantial, affecting performances of 2007.